SpinalHDL/SpinalDoc/spinal/examples/memory_mapped_uart.md

 This example will take the UartCtrl implemented in the precedent [example](/SpinalDoc/spinal/examples/uart/) to create a memory mapped UART controller.

 ## Specification
-The implementation will by based on the Avalon bus with a RX FIFO.
+The implementation will by based on the APB3 bus with a RX FIFO.

 There is the register mapping table :